-Behind the curtain - everything that nobody ever told you about scientific publishing, journal editing and how accept/reject decisions are made; editorial boards (who is on them and how did they get there?); peer review models; rejection rates and how they relate to "prestige" + + +
+Behind the curtain - everything that nobody ever told you about scientific publishing, journal editing and how accept/reject decisions are made; editorial boards (who is on them and how did they get there?); peer review models; rejection rates and how they relate to "prestige"; the game of science publishing, including the "counting culture", +++

 - I. An introduction to resources about scientific publishing and publication ethics. - II.
 What do Editors expect from authors? - III.
 What are editors and reviewers looking for? - IV.
 How to select an appropriate journal and how this relates to writing a manuscript?
 What about "high-impact" journals? - V. How to submit a professionally prepared manuscript. - VI.
-Cover letter and how to interact with journal editors; responding to reviewers; challenging a rejection decision. - VII.
+Writing a good cover letter and how to interact with journal editors; responding to reviewers; challenging a rejection decision. - VII.
 Peer review models and how editorial decisions are made under each.
 The relationship between peer review models, business model (e.g. open access vs. subscription) and rejection rate.
 How are "desk reject" decisions made?
 How are reviewers selected?
 How do editors decide when the reviews are contradictory?
 Who are the editors and how are they selected? - VIII.
 Insights into the game of science publishing.
 Understanding scientific publishing as a business.
 Assessing journals using the impact factor and other metrics; what do altmetrics tell us?
 What is "quality"?
 What is the relationship between quality and selectivity (i.e. rejection rate)? - IX.
 Ethical issues in science publishing (authorship; plagiarism; the many and disturbing forms of malfeasance...).
 What is an expression of concern?
-Under what circumstances do journals retract an article? - X. Emerging issues in scientific publishing and dissemination: cognitive bias and other forms of bias; predatory journals, open access; open data; open science; transparency; reproducibility; preprint servers; diversity, equity and inclusivity; social media; the perils of interacting with journalists in a fake news world.
+Under what circumstances do journals retract an article? - X. Emerging issues in scientific publishing and dissemination: cognitive bias and other forms of bias; predatory journals, preprints, use of artificial intelligence in generating data, text, and by journals to assess statistics, select reviewers+++, open access; open data; open science; transparency; reproducibility; diversity, equity and inclusivity; social media; the perils of interacting with journalists in a fake news world.